University at Albany, SUNY: Athletics

 Other than the sport of football, the school's teams have been members of the America East Conference since 2001.
 Football participates in the Football Championship Subdivision level (formerly Division I-AA).
 The Danes were an associate member of the Northeast Conference, winning championships in that league in 2002, 2007, 2008, 2011 and 2012.
 Beginning with the 2013 season, the Danes moved their football program to the Colonial Athletic Association.

-On February 15, 2012, University President George Philip announced that a new $24 million athletic and recreational complex would be completed in three phases, consisting of a new synthetic turf field for students (finished in Fall 2012), a combined new football and soccer facility (completed in Fall 2013), and a refurbished track and field venue (finished in Spring 2014).
+On February 15, 2012, university president George Philip announced that a new $24 million athletic and recreational complex would be completed in three phases, consisting of a new synthetic turf field for students (finished in Fall 2012), a combined new football and soccer facility (completed in Fall 2013), and a refurbished track and field venue (finished in Spring 2014).
 President Philip also announced $6 million fundraising campaign to support the project.

-The coach of the UAlbany men's basketball team Dwayne Killing was indicted on January 23rd, 2023 for 4th degree assault on a player in 2021.
+The coach of the UAlbany men's basketball team Dwayne Killing was indicted on January 23, 2023, for 4th degree assault on a player in 2021.
 The incident took place in the locker room of Eastern Kentucky University in Richmond, Ky., where UAlbany was playing in a tournament.
 This the second legal action relating to the incident.
-The player involved filed a lawsuit against Killings, athletic director Mark Benson and the school alleging that Killings “violently and viciously grabbed him, threw him up against a locker and struck him in the face, drawing blood."
-The suit also alleges that Benson and UAlbany instead of protecting a student as a victim of the assault "showed preference to the assaulter because of his race,” violating Title VI of the Civil Rights Act.
+The player involved filed a lawsuit against Killings, athletic director Mark Benson and the school alleging that Killings "violently and viciously grabbed him, threw him up against a locker and struck him in the face, drawing blood."
+The suit also alleges that Benson and UAlbany instead of protecting a student as a victim of the assault "showed preference to the assaulter because of his race," violating Title VI of the Civil Rights Act.

 Notable alumni and faculty

-The university has been home to scholars, scientists, and writers, including 2017 Nobel Prize winner in Chemistry Joachim Frank; 2018 Wolf Prize co-recipient Omar Yaghi, a University of California, Berkeley chemist; Herman Aguinis, a George Washington University School of Business professor and president of the Academy of Management; Alanna Schepartz, a Yale University chemist and a National Academy of Arts and Sciences inductee; Nobel Prize laureate Toni Morrison; Pulitzer Prize winner William Kennedy; gay rights pioneer Harvey Milk; Broadway actress and three-time Tony Award nominee Carolee Carmello; Turing Award winner Richard E. Stearns; Harvard sociologist Robert J. Sampson and Scott Waldman (biochemist, MD) Samuel M.V.
+The university has been home to scholars, scientists, and writers, including 2025 Nobel Prize winner in Chemistry Omar Yaghi, a University of California, Berkeley chemist; 2017 Nobel Prize winner in Chemistry Joachim Frank, Herman Aguinis, a George Washington University School of Business professor and president of the Academy of Management; Alanna Schepartz, a Yale University chemist and a National Academy of Arts and Sciences inductee; Nobel Prize laureate Toni Morrison; Pulitzer Prize winner William Kennedy; gay rights pioneer Harvey Milk; Broadway actress and three-time Tony Award nominee Carolee Carmello; Turing Award winner Richard E. Stearns; Harvard sociologist Robert J. Sampson and Scott Waldman (biochemist, MD) Samuel M.V.
 Hamilton Professor of Medicine at Sidney Kimmel Medical College of Thomas Jefferson University.